AntonC9018/Hopper_University_Paper/paper.md

 The important thing to understand is that the player does not have control over what action will be done exactly in case of a vector action.
 More precisely, all possible actions will be tried in order and the first that was able to be executed terminates the action execution process.

-For example, if player provided the input `up`, first the character would try to attack in the upward direction, then, if there was no enemy to attack, they would try digging the obstacle in the upward direction, then, if there was no obstacle, they would go ahead and try moving up a tile.
+For example, if the player provided the input `up`, first the character would try to attack in the upward direction, then, if there was no enemy to attack, they would try digging the obstacle in the upward direction, then, if there was no obstacle, they would go ahead and try moving up a tile.

 This is opposed to the special actions, which are commonly mapped directly to certain effects or activated items.
 For example, say, the player presses the `S` key, which is mapped to holding up the shield.